 The extent of the construction industry in the UK has been a welcome boost for bulk rail freight operations.
 The addition of the HS2 workload has seen traffic rise significantly in recent years, with the quarterly figures from the Office of Rail and Road, due later this month, expected to reflect a continuation of that trend.
 For HS2, a large proportion of the materials supply comes from the rail-served quarry sites in the Peak District of Derbyshire.
 The area was once served by a n express passenger line, but now the remnants of that handle the rather slower and heavier loads from places like Dove Holes and Tunstead, just two of the extensive quarry sites in the area.

-The quarries all lie close to the former Great Central Railway.
+The quarries all lie close to the former Great Central Railway (although even closer to its commercial nemesis, the former Midland Railway).
 Fittingly, until the 1960s, the line provided a service between London and Manchester.
 The line was famously the home of the “Blue Pullmans”, a fixed formation passenger train with ‘top and tail’ power cars – a precursor of the express diesel trains of the 1970s.
 No “Blue Pullmans” remain in service, but there are hopes that, one day, modern high speed formations will echo their prestige service – even if those hopes have been put on hold by the recent government announcement of a delay on completing the northern parts of the HS2 project.

 Tunnel spoil doesn’t spoil the view